mtumilowicz/elasticsearch7-ngrams-fuzzy-shingles-stemming-workshop/README.md

 * stemming context
     * snowball analyzer
     * fuzzy search for 'running', will be stemmed to 'run'
-    * mispelled 'runninga' stems to 'runninga'
+    * misspelled 'runninga' stems to 'runninga'
     * 'running' will not match the 'runninga'
         * 'run' is more than 2 edits away from 'runninga'
     * can cause a bit of confusion